OskarJakubanis/Analysis_CO2_Emissions/README.md

 ## 📬 Contact

-For questions or collaboration proposals, please [open an issue](https://github.com/your-repo/issues) or contact me directly.
+For questions or collaboration proposals, please contact me directly.

 ---